Jumio/mobile-sdk-ios/docs/integration_guide.md

 [`prepare`][prepare] is only sent if a scan part requires upfront preparation and the customer should be notified (e.g. by displaying a loading screen).
 [`started`][started] is always sent when a scan part is started.
 If a loading view was triggered before, it can now be dismissed.
 It additionally returns the started [`Jumio.Credential.Part`][jumioCredentialPart] as data object.
-[`imageTaken`][imageTaken] is triggered as soon as the image is taken.
-The camera preview is stopped during that step.
+[`imageTaken`][imageTaken] is triggered as soon as all images of one part are taken.
+There can't be more than one [`imageTaken`][imageTaken] step during one part.
+Instead, [`Jumio.Scan.Update.nextPosition`][nextPosition] events are sent, when multiple images are taken!
 [`digitalIdentityView`][digitalIdentityView] is only sent if a scan part is digital and is triggered to indicate that the scan part needs a `Jumio.DigitalIdentity.View` attached.
 [`thirdPartyVerification`][thirdPartyVerification] is triggered to indicate that the scan part will switch to a third party's application to continue verification.
 As this might take some time, showing a loading indicator is recommended.

 When background processing is executed, [`Jumio.Scan.Step.processing`][processing] is triggered.
+The camera preview is stopped during that step.

-When a [`multipart`][multipart] scan part is started, an additional [`nextPart`][nextPart] step is sent after [`imageTaken`][imageTaken].
+When a [`multipart`][multipart] scan part is started, an additional [`nextPart`][nextPart] step is sent after all images from the current part are taken.
 This signals that another side of the document should be scanned now.
 The step returns the [`Jumio.Credential.Part`][jumioCredentialPart], which should be scanned next, as data object.
 We suggest to actively guide the user to move to the next part, e.g. by showing an animation and by disabling the extraction during the animation.

 When a confirmation view should be displayed, depending on the outcome either [`Jumio.Scan.Step.confirmationView`][confirmationView] or [`Jumio.Scan.Step.rejectView`][rejectView] is triggered.
 To display the ScanPart in the confirmation or reject view, instantiate a [`Jumio.Confirmation.Handler`][jumioConfirmationHandler] or [`Jumio.Reject.Handler`][jumioRejectHandler], and simply attach the ScanPart to the handler and render the views once the steps are triggered: